g0nca/g0nca/README.md

-# 🔹 Hello, I'm Goncalo Valente
+# 🔹 Hii !! 😁

-📝 | I'm a student at **42 Porto**, where I'm developing my skills in programming and problem-solving.
+📝 | I'm Goncalo Valente, student at **42 Porto**, where I'm developing my skills in programming and problem-solving.
 I enjoy working on challenging projects that push my abilities to the next level.
 ***
 ### 🚀 Learning ...
 - 💻 | All the projects I have developed so far are in the **C Language**, i use too **Shell Scripting**, at 42 School